cugos/cugos.github.com/2017-spring-fling/index.md

     title: Searching for Pokemon Go
     speaker: Mike Patterson
     description: |
-      Mike will present how he built a KDTree (https://en.wikipedia.org/wiki/K-d_tree) in Apache Spark (http://spark.apache.org/) to find out which coffee shops in Hong Kong have the most Pokemon nearby.
+      Mike loves catching Pokemon.
+He will describe how a data structure called KD-Trees (https://en.wikipedia.org/wiki/K-d_tree) can help calculate minimum distances between set of locations, using the example of Pokemon in Hong Kong.
+Then he will show how to scale these trees to billions of locations using Apache Spark.
   -
     type: talk
     title: Mobile @ Mapbox